Twinfield/jira-git-hook/README.md

 ### Configuration

-From the root of your repository, run these commands:
+From the root of your repository, run this commands:

-    git config jira.login <your Jira login>
-    git config jira.password <your Jira password>
-    git config jira.url <your Jira IP>
+    git config jira.url <your Jira URL>

+You need to put your JIRA login/password into URL.
+Example: `https://mylogin:mypassword@mycompany.atlassian.net/`

 ## Test